kimbring2/AlphaStar_Implementation/README.md

 $ python run_reinforcement_learning.py --workspace_path /home/kimbring2/AlphaStar_Implementation/ --training True --gpu_use True --save_model True
 ```

-> :warning: **If you are using mobile browser**: Be very careful here!
-Reinforcement Learning code of this Github does not show good performance.
+> :issue: **Reinforcement Learning code of this Github does not show good performance.
 I confirm that performance is dramatically improved when using feature_unit and Transformer network.
 Although it has not been updated to Github, you can download it from [Google Drive](https://drive.google.com/drive/folders/1i9pooreywMpv7RERHHcc3ve_u-5FwKLg?usp=sharing).
-I will update it soon on GitHub after finishing test.
+I will update it soon on GitHub after finishing test.**:

 You can run code of Google Drive by using below command.
 ```